 Enable Ultimate Performance

-Windows 10 normally runs at a very balanced and optimal power plan that sets a power limit on your PC, by default.
-You can fix this by changing your PC’s power plan from Balanced to Ultimate Performance.
-This will make your CPU run at a higher frequency and you will be able to utilize 100% of your CPU.
-To enable Ultimate Performance mode, follow these steps:
+Windows 10 normally runs at an extremely balanced and optimal power plan.
+This puts limits on the power of your computer, which is in default.
+It is possible to fix this by switching the power plan of your PC From Balanced to Ultimate Performance.
+This will cause your CPU to operate at a higher rate and allow you to make use of all the power that your computer can do.
+For you to enable Ultimate Performance mode, follow these steps:

 - Open Command Prompt or Windows PowerShell With Administrator Privileges and paste the code given below.